Standardized: muira puama

 Plant Family: Euphorbiaceae

 Muira puama is an understory tree in the Amazonian rain forest.
 Growing 15 feet (5 meters) high, it bears white flowers with an intense scent of jasmine.
-The bark and root are employed in herbal medicine.
+The bark and root are employed in the traditional herbal practices of the jungle.